swiftlang/swift-evolution/proposals/0292-package-registry-service.md

-A user may inadvertently reveal the existence of a private registry or expose hardcoded credentials by checking in their project's `.swiftpm/config` file.
+A user may inadvertently reveal the existence of a private registry or expose hardcoded credentials by checking in their project's `.swiftpm/config` directory.

 An attacker could scrape public code repositories for `.swiftpm/config` files and attempt to reuse those credentials to impersonate the user.